fxzuz/programming_skills_test/README.md

     7
     9

-### 5. Write a program that accepts a number of ASCII values between 40 and 125 (both inclusive) and concatenates the corresponding characters to form a string.
-The progra
+### 5. Number to ASCII

-m accepts a multi-line input.
+Write a program that accepts a number of ASCII values between 40 and 125 (both inclusive) and concatenates the corresponding characters to form a string.
+The progra m accepts a multi-line input.
 The first line contains a number representing how many ASCII values are in the input.
 The subsequent lines contain the ASCII values th emselves (one ASCII value per line).